 This week a visitor had the following question about adult acne.

-Acne is experienced most frequently by teenagers going through puberty, because of fluctuating hormones and poor diet, however adult acne is occurring more and more frequently largely because of the high level of environmental toxins we are all exposed to and the standard American diet that is high in sugar, saturated fats, and refined foods and low in fiber, vitamins, minerals and other essential nutrients.
+Acne is experienced most frequently by teenagers going through puberty, because of fluctuating hormones and poor diet, however adult acne is occurring more and more frequently largely because of the high level of environmental toxins we are all exposed to and the standard American diet that is high in sugar, trans fats and refined junk foods and low in fiber, vitamins, minerals and other essential nutrients.

 Prescription drugs are accompanied by a variety of side effects that don’t really address the core problem and may actually perpetuate the problem of acne by encouraging Candida overgrowth and interfering in proper functioning of the liver, kidneys and other organs necessary for eliminating toxins.